Regulation of Care

 responsibilities

-relating to the care receiver with the other person or agency so as to ensure
+relating to the service user with the other person or agency so as to ensure

-as far as practicable, the registered person receives sufficient information
+that, as far as practicable, the registered person receives sufficient

-from that other person or agency about the care receiver.
+information from that other person or agency about the service user.[27]

 (1) A registered person may

-control or restrain a care receiver only where it is lawful, not excessive and
+control or restrain a service user only where it is lawful, not excessive and

-in the best interests of the care receiver to do so.
+in the best interests of the service user to do so.[29]

 (2) A registered person